 - Injuries to nerves or blood vessels.

 During the healing process after the surgery, the ligament tissues gradually grow back together while allowing more room for the nerve.
 This internal healing process typically takes several months, but the skin heals in a few weeks.

-Your provider generally will encourage you to use the hand after the ligament has healed, gradually working back to normal use of the hand while initially avoiding forceful hand motions or extreme wrist positions.
+Your surgeon likely will recommend that you use the hand after the ligament has healed.
+Slowly work back to full use of the hand and do not use forceful hand motions or extreme wrist positions.

 Lifestyle and home remedies

 These steps may provide temporary symptom relief: